ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 Specify the following NFS options.

-The number of file shares must be in the range of 1 to 100.
- {:note}

 * **Configure shares individually** - Select to specify different configuration settings for each file share.
 * **Number of shares** - When you use the same configuration setting for each file share, specify the number of file shares for the NFS shared storage that you want to add.
 * **Size (GB)** - Select the capacity that meets your shared storage needs.